 Color Theory is a term used to describe the collections of rules and guidelines for the use of color in design.
 Modern color theory is based on the use of the Color Wheel.
 The Color Wheel is organized and grouped into three categories, primary colors, secondary colors and tertiary colors.

-Basic color schemes include: Monochromatic - colors from one color family, Complimentary - colors that are opposite from each other on the color wheel, Traidic - three colors that are equidistant from each other on the color wheel and Analogous - colors that are next to each other on the color wheel.
+Basic color schemes include Monochromatic - colors from one color family, Complementary - colors that are opposite from each other on the color wheel, Triadic - three colors that are equidistant from each other on the color wheel and Analogous - colors that are next to each other on the color wheel.
 Color Theory is so much more than these generalities.
-Color influences our lives, our feelings and the quilts we make.
+Color influences our lives, our feelings, and the quilts we make.
 A good understanding of how color "works" and the choices you have with color can improve our quilts.